londonhackspace/VendingMachineReborn/README.md

 * If it's generic and reusable, put it in src/Core
 * If it's something you might or might not want to use, put it in src/Modules
 * If it's fairly low level, and specific to a single piece of hardware or board, put it in src/HAL
+* If it's silicon support, put it in targets.

+The difference between these last two is that a chip might be put onto a different board, but if you do so, the pins might need to be remapped.

 ## Code Style